iechor/docs/content/desktop/use-desktop/volumes.md

 Cloning a volume creates a new volume with a copy of all of the data from the cloned volume.
-When cloning a volume used by one or more running containers, the containers are temporarily stopped while Docker clones the data, and then restarted when the cloning process is completed.
+When cloning a volume used by one or more running containers, the containers are temporarily stopped while iEchor clones the data, and then restarted when the cloning process is completed.

 To clone a volume:

-1. Sign in to Docker Desktop.
+1. Sign in to iEchor Desktop.
 You must be signed in to clone a volume.
 2. Select the **Clone** icon in the **Actions** column for the volume you want to clone.
 3. In the **Clone a volume** modal, specify a **Volume name**, and then select